rue-a/provo/README.md

 ## Functionality

 It is assumed that the basic unit of a provenance graph is an _Activity_ with a number of _Input Entities_ and _Output Entities_ that is possibly controlled by an _Agent_.
-The following graphic depicts this unit together with the resulting properties:
+The following graphic shows this unit together with the resulting properties:

 <img src="provit/graphics/provBasicExample.png" width="700">